maximegris/angular-electron/README.md

 ## Error with nodejs third party packages

-However since Angular 6 does not provide an eject anymore, you can't configure your webpack config file to import node externals.
+Since Angular 6 does not provide an eject anymore, you can't configure your webpack config file to import node externals.

 An issue in [Angular repository](https://github.com/angular/angular-cli/issues/10681) is opened about this feature.

-Please have a look at [Stack Overflow Post workaround](https://stackoverflow.com/questions/50234196/after-updating-from-angular-5-to-6-i-keep-getting-the-error-cant-resolve-timer) or use branch [angular5](https://github.com/maximegris/angular-electron/tree/angular5) and continue to eject your configuration file.
+Please have a look at [Stack Overflow Post workaround](https://stackoverflow.com/questions/50234196/after-updating-from-angular-5-to-6-i-keep-getting-the-error-cant-resolve-timer) that may work in some cases.
+Or use branch [angular5](https://github.com/maximegris/angular-electron/tree/angular5) and continue to eject your configuration file.

 ## Branch & Packages version